 While it is conceptually possible to have a fast temperature program by using the voltage/current ratio alone as a temperature indicator and controlled variable, it would be hard to design chromatographic methods or translate methods without a knowledge of the real temperature.
 Therefore we went to some effort to calibrate the coaxial heater.

 To calibrate a thermometer, the thermometer under test and its calibration environment must be in equilibrium.
 This requirement is hard to meet in our calibration, because a single point (the junction of the thermocouple) needs to be in equilibrium with the length of the coaxial heater at all times during fast heating.
-This equilibrium would be very difficult to maintain, especially because the uniformity of heating cannot be guaranteed, and is additionally influenced by the presence of the T-piece heaters at the high temperature of the GC inlet and detector — ror a totally uniform heating of the coaxial heater the T-piece blocks would have to be at the same temperature as the coaxial heater.
+This equilibrium would be very difficult to maintain, especially because the uniformity of heating cannot be guaranteed, and is additionally influenced by the presence of the T-piece heaters at the high temperature of the GC inlet and detector — for a totally uniform heating of the coaxial heater the T-piece blocks would have to be at the same temperature as the coaxial heater.

 For reasons not understood, the calibration curve is oddly curved, and we arbitrarily fitted a B-spline to the data points.
 This procedure can be automated.
 Points from this B-spline curve were then extracted to create a calibration curve, from which an estimate of the temperature can be calculated by linear interpolation.